ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 can be found in the [Data Analysis section](analysis.md) of the User and Best Practice Guide.

+!!! note
+    Jobs running in the `serial` QoS are not charged but you do need a positive budget code to be able to run serial jobs.

 ## GPU jobs

 You can run on the ARCHER2 GPU nodes and full guidance can be found on the [GPU development platform page](https://docs.archer2.ac.uk/user-guide/gpu/)